bigwiv/Biopython-cn/chr17.rst

 There is still a lot more that can be done within Biopython to help improve this figure.
 First of all, the cross links in this case are between proteins which are drawn in a strand specific manor.
-It can help to add a background region (a feature using the ¡®BOX¡¯ sigil) on the feature track to extend the cross link.
-Also, we could reduce the vertical height of the feature tracks to allocate more to the links instead ¨C one way to do that is to allocate space for empty tracks.
+It can help to add a background region (a feature using the â€˜BOXâ€™ sigil) on the feature track to extend the cross link.
+Also, we could reduce the vertical height of the feature tracks to allocate more to the links instead â€“ one way to do that is to allocate space for empty tracks.
 Furthermore, in cases like this where there are no large gene overlaps, we can use the axis-straddling ``BIGARROW`` sigil, which allows us to further reduce the vertical space needed for the track.
 These